5T33Z0/Clover-Crate/ACPI/README.md

 #### FixFirewire

-Adds the `fwhub` property to the FireWire controller, if present.
+Adds `fwhub` property to the FireWire controller, if present.
 If not, then nothing will happen.
 You can bet if you don't know if you need to or not.

 #### FixHDA